 This tension can lead to runners experiencing pulsating headaches at any point in a run.
 If your blood sugar levels drop, then your body will stimulate the adrenal glands to release more adrenaline.

 This stimulates your liver to produce more glucose.
 With adrenaline pumping through you, your body is preparing for action, which increases blood pressure and heart rate.
 The result?
 Your muscles tense up, making a headache more likely.

 Before you run, take a few minutes to stretch and warm up.
 This will help to release tension in the neck and shoulders.
 Invest in a foam roller, as this will provide easy access to those hard to reach spots.

 Remember to stretch after your run as well.
 And if you make use of a foam roller, this will help to relax the muscles and aid in recovery.
 While you’re running, be aware of your running form.

 Keep your head up and back straight, with shoulders relaxed and under your ears.
 Make sure that your pelvis isn’t too far forward or backwards.
 As you fatigue during your run, resist the temptation to lean forwards or backwards from your waist.

 When you wake up in the morning, take a moment to see how your neck and shoulders feel.
 Is there any tightness or any aches and pains when you wake up?
 If there’s tightness, then you may need to look at getting a pillow that offers better neck support.

 It can’t be stressed enough that you need to stretch after a run!

-Even better is if you can massage your muscles with either a foam roller or massage gun after a run.
+Even better is if you can massage your muscles with either a foam or stick roller or massage gun after a run.
 This will help to release the tension in the muscles, as well as relax them, which will help with your range of movement.